cylc/cylc-admin/docs/feb2020-workshop-agenda.md

 - Reducing size of the UI `dist/` package
 - Containers: how many Docker files; use of Docker compose; non-Docker?
 - Component version compatibility
-  - how should new versions deal with existing (running) CS at older versions?
+  - how should new versions deal with existing (running) Sched at older versions?
 - Documenting Cylc 8 for admins and users

 - **Update the Projectt Gantt Chartt** to Cylc-8.0.0 by (or before) mid-2021